core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For validation at proxies, the validation model defined in {{I-D.tiloca-core-groupcomm-proxy}} can be used.

 #### ETag Option in a Group Request/Response ####
-A client endpoint MAY include one or more ETag Options in a GET or FETCH group request to validate one or more stored responses it has cached.
+A client endpoint MAY include one or more ETag Options in a GET or FETCH group request, to validate one or more stored responses it has cached.
 In case two or more servers in the group have responded to a previous request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
 In particular, if the client wishes to validate, using a group request, a response from server 1 with an ETag value N, while it does not wish to validate a response from server 2 with the same ETag value N, there is no way to achieve this.
 In such cases where an identical ETag value is returned by two or more servers, the client, by default, SHOULD NOT include an ETag Option containing that ETag value in a group request.